The Runner’s Library: Running Books to Help You Get Faster and Stay Healthy

 Why We Run: A Natural History by Bernd Heinrich.
 This book is fascinating and so hard to describe.
 The author describes how he started to run as a child (part biography) with his perspectives on human evolution, ultraendurance, and man’s primal drive to win.
 I’ve reread this book three times and highly recommend it for everyone.

 In Defense of Food: An Eater’s Manifesto by Michael Pollan.
-When it comes to nutrition and diet, I like to keep things simple.
-Pollan outlines his philosophy in an easier to remember phrase: “Eat food.
+When it comes to nutrition and diet, I like to keep things as simple as possible.
+Pollan outlines his philosophy on food and diet in one easy to remember phrase: “Eat food.
 Mostly Plants.
 Not too much.”
-This book is highly recommended if you’re into healthy food.
+This book is highly recommended if you’re into healthy food and forms the central pillars of my own diet philosophy.